 Divorce gives you the opportunity to do some soul searching.
 If you weren’t happy with who you were within your marriage, you now have the ability to decide who you’re going to be out of it.
 Who are you, and who do you want to be?
 What’s important to you and what do you want to belong to?
 Getting divorced can jumpstart your identity reinvention.
 You can grow, improve and become who you want to be without the restraint of another person holding you back.

 Moving Forward, You’re In Control

-Your future-self looks different after you’ve gone through a divorce.
+Your future self looks different after you’ve gone through a divorce.
 It’s different than what you imagined it would be 10, 20, 30 years ago.
 Just because it’s different doesn’t necessarily mean that it is bad.
-Your future, going forward, is full of possibility.
+Your future, going forward, is full of possibilities.
 You’ve made it through a divorce; you’re resilient, strong, and capable.
 You’ve known struggle, pain, and grief.
 You’re human, and you’re in control of what you’re future brings.